Pikatyu8/AI-for-discord/README.md

 - - !stop - pauses message recording in the channel
 - - !maxchannels n - sets the maximum number of active channels for the bot (default is 2)
 - - !think on/off - switches the model's thinking mode
+- - !search - searches for information and makes the bot respond based on it
 - - !note - creates a note
 - - !notes - view notes